plentymarkets/plugin-pos-payment-method-renaming/meta/documents/user_guide_en.md

 ## Renaming default payment methods

 Do you wish to assign customised names to the default payment methods?
-The changed name will appear in the plentymarkets back end, on plentyPOS receipts, in the X and Z reports and in all exports generated in plentyPOS.
+The changed name will appear in the PlentyONE back end, on plentyPOS receipts, in the X and Z reports and in all exports generated in plentyPOS.

-The default payment methods can be renamed by using an assistant in the plentymarkets back end.
+The default payment methods can be renamed by using an assistant in the PlentyONE back end.
 The assistant leads you through the necessary settings.
 Proceed as described below.

 #### Renaming default payment methods: